valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 ## Sardakk N’orr
 Débutant: Oui

-Type: agressif, domination, intimidation, très fort en combat
+Type: agressif, domination, intimidation, force brute, très fort en combat

 Insectoid tacticians who start with modest resources and a small fleet, but who can use their straightforward combat advantages to quickly build and conquer.
 Their dreadnoughts are custom-built to bombard ground forces before invasion.